fivequarters/q5/docs/release-notes/fusebit-ops-cli.md

 {:toc}
 -->

+## Version 1.28.5

+_Released 08/02/21_

+- **Bugfix.** Clear transaction id during non-transaction-compatible migrations.

 ## Version 1.28.4

 _Released 07/27/21_

-- **Enhancement** Subscriptions now support default values supplied via global configuration elements.
+- **Enhancement.** Subscriptions now support default values supplied via global configuration elements.

 ## Version 1.28.1

 _Released 07/23/21_

-- **Bugfix** Fuse-ops now properly tags restored resources.
+- **Bugfix.** Fuse-ops now properly tags restored resources.

 ## Version 1.28.0

 _Released 07/23/21_

-- **Enhancement** Introduces the ability to set a feature flag on subscriptions to either block or allow them to use the static IP feature on Fusebit function.
+- **Enhancement.** Introduces the ability to set a feature flag on subscriptions to either block or allow them to use the static IP feature on Fusebit function.

 ## Version 1.27.18

 _Released 07/21/21_

-- **Bugfix** Fuse-ops will no longer break if there are deployments of the same name in different regions.
+- **Bugfix.** Fuse-ops will no longer break if there are deployments of the same name in different regions.

 ## Version 1.27.17

 _Released 07/16/21_

-- **Enhancement** Integration Sessions can now be ran against an existing set of Instances and Identities in order to update their values
+- **Enhancement.** Integration Sessions can now be ran against an existing set of Instances and Identities in order to update their values

 ## Version 1.27.16

 _Released 07/13/21_

-- **Bugfix** Fuse-ops backup restore no longer fails when the cluster is not found.
+- **Bugfix.** Fuse-ops backup restore no longer fails when the cluster is not found.

 ## Version 1.27.15

 _Released 07/13/21_

-- **Enhancement** Change fuse-ops backup ls command to include the region of the backup.
+- **Enhancement.** Change fuse-ops backup ls command to include the region of the backup.

 ## Version 1.27.14

 _Released 07/12/21_

-- **Bugfix** Fix an issue with multiple deployments using similar prefixes causing deployment failure.
+- **Bugfix.** Fix an issue with multiple deployments using similar prefixes causing deployment failure.

 ## Version 1.27.13

 _Released 07/09/21_

-- **Security** Update Axios for security patching against CVE-2020-28168.
+- **Security.** Update Axios for security patching against CVE-2020-28168.

 ## Version 1.27.10

 _Released 07/07/21_

-- **Enhancement** Make Aurora error slightly less cryptic.
+- **Enhancement.** Make Aurora error slightly less cryptic.

 ## Version 1.27.9